CASE #23 – DANKS V. GRAYSON ET AL. (EDLA)

 The incident occurred the night of October 10, 2020, when Ms. Danks was riding in the passenger seat during a drive with her brother, mourning the recent passing of their younger brother.
 A Kenner police officer pulled the car over for a traffic violation.
 While the police engaged with her brother outside of the car, Ms. Danks remained in the passenger seat with her hands up where the police could see them.

-The use of extreme force against and arrest of Ms. Danks for simply being a passenger in car involved in a traffic stop is yet another example of the constant mistreatment and criminalization of Black women by law enforcement in Kenner Louisiana.
+The use of extreme force against and arrest of Ms. Danks for simply being a passenger in a car involved in a traffic stop is another example of the constant mistreatment and criminalization of Black women by law enforcement in Kenner, Louisiana.

 • Phillip Grayson, officer of the Kenner Police Department